taataa/tapspace/docs/api/v2/index.md

 Make the viewport zoomable.
 The viewport can be scaled by pinch gesture and mouse wheel.
-If center point is not set, the viewport can also be panned meaning that the viewport can be moved and zoomed freely.
-If the center point is set then no pan is possible and zooming happens about the fixed center point.
+If the pivot is not set, the viewport can also be panned meaning that the viewport can be moved and zoomed freely.
+If the pivot point is set then no pan is possible and zooming happens about the pivot.

 Example:
 ```